Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: Introduction

 where $\xi$ is an i.i.d. random sample drawn from the database, and $f(x)$ is a smooth non-convex function.
 The objective in (\ref{ob.prob}) could be infinite-sum, which means the sample size in database is large.
 We note that Problem (\ref{ob.prob}) is general enough to represent a wide range of machine learning problems in practice.
 Further, we do {\em not} assume any bounded delay of the outdated stochastic gradients during the execution of Async-SGD.
 As will be shown later, the unbounded assumption significantly complicates the convergence analysis of Async-SGD.
 Our main technical results and key contributions in this paper are summarized as follows:

-\begin{list}{\labelitemi}{\leftmargin=1em \itemindent=-0.09em \itemsep=.2em} \item First, we show that by choosing step-sizes at the speed $O(1/(\sqrt{k}\log(k)))$, $\mathbb{E}\{ \| \nabla f(x_k) \|_{2} \}$ converges to zero with rate $o(1/\sqrt{k}),$ which is much stronger compared to the $O(1/\sqrt{k})$ convergence rate in existing works of this area (see, e.g., \citep{lian2015asynchronous} and references therein).
-This is a surprising result because, to our knowledge, most existing work in the literature only yields Big-O bounds (e.g.,. $O(1/\sqrt{k})$).
+\begin{list}{\labelitemi}{\leftmargin=1em \itemindent=-0.09em \itemsep=.2em} \item First, we show that by choosing step-sizes at the speed $O(1/(\sqrt{k}\log(k)))$, $\mathbb{E}\{ \| \nabla f(x_k) \|_{2} \}$ converges to zero with rate $o(1/\sqrt{k}),$ which is much stronger compared to the $O(1/\sqrt{k})$ convergence rate in existing works of this area (see, e.g. \cite{lian2015asynchronous} and references therein).
+This is a surprising result because, to our knowledge, most existing work in the literature only yields Big-O bounds (e.g., $O(1/\sqrt{k})$).
 In other words, our result shows that unbounded gradient delay in Async-SGD actually makes {\em no} difference in terms of convergence rate (in order sense) compared to the synchronous version.
+This finding generalizes the existing results in the literature.

-\item Second, by leveraging a supermartingale convergence theorem, we prove a generalized and more relaxed sufficient condition on the probability distribution of the gradient-updating delay that guarantees convergence.
-Our sufficient condition offers a {\em unifying} framework that includes two major gradient update delay models often assumed in the literature as special cases, namely: 1) bounded delays, and 2) unbounded i.i.d. delay (see more detailed discussions in Section~\ref{sec:related}).
-Further, our sufficient condition implies a new gradient delay model: {\em uniformly second-moment bounded delays}, which means the delay distributions across iterations could be non-i.i.d, unbounded, and even {\em heavy-tailed} (e.g., log-normal, T-distribution, Weibull, etc.).
-Interestingly, this new gradient delay model itself also generalizes the previous two delay models in the literature.
+\item Second, by leveraging a supermartingale convergence theorem, we propose a generalized and more relaxed sufficient assumption on the probability distribution of the gradient-updating delay that guarantees convergence.
+Our sufficient assumption offers a {\em unifying} framework that includes two major gradient update delay models often assumed in the literature as special cases, namely: 1) bounded delays, and 2) unbounded i.i.d. delay (see more detailed discussions in Section~\ref{sec:related}).
+Further, our sufficient assumption includes the delay distributions across iterations which could be non-i.i.d, unbounded, and even {\em heavy-tailed} (e.g., log-normal, Weibull, etc.).

-\item Inspired by the idea of variance reduction methods for stochastic approximation \citep{bernstein2018convergence}, we consider a variant of Async-SGD with increasing batch size (Async-SGDI).
+\item Inspired by the trade-off between ``rate'' and ``variance'', we consider a variant of Async-SGD with increasing batch size (Async-SGDI).
 We show that, if the batch size grows at rate $\omega(k)$, Async-SGDI achieves an $o(1/k)$ convergence rate result under a {\em fixed} step-size.
 In other words, as long as the batch size grows slightly faster than linear, a small constant step-size is sufficient to achieve an even faster Small-O convergence rate.
 Therefore, there is no need to be concerned with the use of vanishing step-size strategies, which could be problematic because of numerical instability in practice. \end{list}

 The rest of the paper is organized as follows.
 Related work is discussed in Section 2.
 We will present the system model of Async-SGD in Section 3.
 In Section 4, the convergence rate of Async-SGD with unbounded delay is derived.
 The conclusion is given in Section 5.
 Due to limited space, experiment results and proofs are shown in Supplementary.